5 Takeaways from our UK Insurance and Financial Services Roundtable

 1. Stop talking, start doing

 You can make plans and talk about innovation for years and years, but at some point you just have to do it.
 LV=’s Willmott shared how they started with a standalone product that they were able to build, test and deploy in just 15 days using Mendix.
-After this initial experiment, they took on a bigger project covering an end-to-end insurance product with capabilities spanning customer self-service, back-end administration, claims and fulfilment.
+After this initial experiment, they took on a bigger project covering an end-to-end insurance product with capabilities spanning customer self-service, back-end administration, claims and fulfillment.
 They accomplished this in three months and at very reasonable costs compared to implementing a policy administration system.

 2. Focus on the full application lifecycle